 Electric Owl Works, in South Wales, NY, is situated on several acres of wooded, hillside property in rural Erie County.
 Just twenty five miles south of downtown Buffalo and about twenty minutes NYS Thruway exit 54, it is tucked away and removed from distractions while remaining very convenient.

-Electric Owl Works is located in Myrtle Bank, a ~5,000 ft2 private residence and former country home of the late Dr. Edwin A. Mirand, a world renowned cancer research scientist, educator, and long time employee of Roswell Park Cancer Institute.
+Electric Owl Works is located in Myrtle Bank, the former country home of the late Dr. Edwin A. Mirand, a world renowned cancer research scientist, educator, and long time employee of Roswell Park Cancer Institute.

-Myrtle Bank resides on several acres of secluded, wooded hillside at Hunters Creek and Goodleberg Roads in South Wales, NY.
-Originally built as a hunting cabin in the 1940s, Dr. Mirand acquired the property in the 1950s and made substantial improvements over the decades, reshaping it into an architecturally significant structure in the region, reminiscent of Japanese and Frank Lloyd Wright designs.
+Myrtle Bank resides on several acres of secluded, wooded hillside in South Wales, NY.
+Originally built as a hunting cabin in the 1940s, Dr. Mirand acquired the property in the late 1950s and made substantial improvements over the decades, reshaping it into an architecturally significant structure in the region with a Mid-Century design aesthetic.

 We invite you to contact us for more information about Electric Owl Works.